 Decryption | |

-Alice: Computes \( x = c_{1}^{a} \: mod \: p \) and its inverse \( x^{-1} \) with the extended Euclidean algorithm.
-Computes the plaintext \( m' = D_{sk}(c_{1}, c_{2}) = x^{-1} \cdot c_{2} \: mod \: p \) where \( m' = m \). |
+Alice: Computes \( x = c_{1}^{a} \: mod \: p \) and its inverse \( x^{-1} \) using the extended Euclidean algorithm.
+Calculates the plaintext \( m' = D_{sk}(c_{1}, c_{2}) = x^{-1} \cdot c_{2} \: mod \: p \), where \( m' = m \). |

 Try a demo of the encryption scheme here.

-Alice uses the prime number \( p = 283 \) and the generator \( g = 189 \) of the group \( \mathbb{Z}_{283}^{*} \) which is chosen by a trusted third party.
+Alice uses the prime number \( p = 283 \) and the generator \( g = 189 \) of the group \( \mathbb{Z}_{283}^{*} \), which are chosen by a trusted third party.
 She then chooses the secret key \( sk = a = 129 \) and computes \( A = g^{a} \: mod \: p = 189^{129} \: mod \: 283 = 33 \).
-Finally she publish the public key \( pk = (p, g, A) = (283, 189, 33) \).
+Finally, she publishes the public key \( pk = (p, g, A) = (283, 189, 33) \).

 Alice's friend Bob decides to send the message \( m = 123 \) to Alice.
-He first chooses the ephemeral key \( k = 33 \) and then computes the ciphertext \( (c_{1}, c_{2}) = E_{pk}(m) = (219, 269) \) where \( c_{1} = g^{k} \: mod \: p = 189^{33} \: mod \: 283 = 219 \) and \( c_{2} = m \cdot A^{k} \: mod \: p = 123 \cdot 33^{33} \: mod \: 283 = 269 \) which he sends to Alice.
+He first chooses the ephemeral key \( k = 33 \) and then computes the ciphertext \( (c_{1}, c_{2}) = E_{pk}(m) = (219, 269) \), where \( c_{1} = g^{k} \: mod \: p = 189^{33} \: mod \: 283 = 219 \) and \( c_{2} = m \cdot A^{k} \: mod \: p = 123 \cdot 33^{33} \: mod \: 283 = 269 \), which he sends to Alice.

-Before Alice can decrypt the ciphertext she computes \( x = c_{1}^{a} \: mod \: p = 219^{129} \: mod \: 283 = 39 \) and the inverse \( x^{-1} \) of \( x \) with the extended Euclidean algorithm.
-The extended Euclidean algorithm gives her the equation \( \gcd(x, p) = x \cdot \lambda + p \cdot \mu = 39 \cdot (-29) + 283 \cdot 4 = 1 \) where \( x^{-1} = \lambda \: mod \: p = -29 \: mod \: 283 = 254 \).
-Finally she decrypt the ciphertext by computing \( m' = D_{sk}(c_{1}, c_{2}) = x^{-1} \cdot c_{2} \: mod \: p = 254 \cdot 269 \: mod \: 283 = 123 \).
+Before Alice can decrypt the ciphertext, she computes \( x = c_{1}^{a} \: mod \: p = 219^{129} \: mod \: 283 = 39 \) and the inverse \( x^{-1} \) of \( x \) using the extended Euclidean algorithm.
+The extended Euclidean algorithm gives her the equation \( \gcd(x, p) = x \cdot \lambda + p \cdot \mu = 39 \cdot (-29) + 283 \cdot 4 = 1 \), where \( x^{-1} = \lambda \: mod \: p = -29 \: mod \: 283 = 254 \).
+Finally, she decrypts the ciphertext by computing \( m' = D_{sk}(c_{1}, c_{2}) = x^{-1} \cdot c_{2} \: mod \: p = 254 \cdot 269 \: mod \: 283 = 123 \).

-In ElGamal's signature scheme Samantha (or a trusted third party) first chooses a large prime number \( p \) and a generator \( g \) of the group \( \mathbb{Z}_{p}^{*} \).
+In ElGamal's signature scheme, Samantha (or a trusted third party) first chooses a large prime number \( p \) and a generator \( g \) of the group \( \mathbb{Z}_{p}^{*} \).
 She then chooses the secret signing exponent \( s \) between \( 1 \) and \( p-1 \) and computes the public verification exponent \( v = g^{s} \: mod \: p \).
-Now \( pk = (p, g, v) \) is her public key and \( sk = s \) is her secret key where she sends the public key to Victor.
+Now \( pk = (p, g, v) \) is her public key and \( sk = s \) is her secret key, which she sends to Victor.

-Before Samantha can sign the fingerprint \( \mathcal{H}(m) \) she needs a random number \( e \) (an ephemeral key) between \(1 \) and \( p-1 \) satisfying \( \gcd(e, p-1) = 1 \) because she also needs the inverse \( e^{-1} \) of \( e \).
-She computes \( e^{-1} \) with the extended Euclidean algorithm which give her the equation \( e \cdot \lambda + (p-1) \cdot \mu = \gcd(e, p) \) where \( e^{-1} = \lambda \: mod \: (p-1) \) and \( e \cdot e^{-1} \: mod \: (p-1) = 1 \) (remember that in the case of ElGamal \( e^{-1} \) only exists because \( \gcd(e, p-1) = 1 \)).
-She then signs the fingerprint by using the signing algorithm \( S \) with the secret signing key \( sk = s \) by \( (\sigma_{1}, \sigma_{2}) = S_{sk}(\mathcal{H}(m)) \) where \( \sigma_{1} = g^{e} \: mod \: p \) and \( \sigma_{2} = (\mathcal{H}(m) - s \cdot \sigma_{1}) \cdot e^{-1} \: mod \: (p-1) \).
-Finally Samantha sends the signature \( (\sigma_{1}, \sigma_{2}) \) of \( \mathcal{H}(m) \) and the message \( m \) to Victor.
+Before Samantha can sign the fingerprint \( \mathcal{H}(m) \), she needs a random number \( e \) (called an ephemeral key) between \( 1 \) and \( p-1 \) such that \( \gcd(e, p-1) = 1 \), because she also needs the inverse \( e^{-1} \) of \( e \).
+She computes \( e^{-1} \) using the extended Euclidean algorithm, which gives her the equation \( e \cdot \lambda + (p-1) \cdot \mu = \gcd(e, p-1) \), where \( e^{-1} = \lambda \: mod \: (p-1) \) and \( e \cdot e^{-1} \: mod \: (p-1) = 1 \) (remember that in the case of ElGamal, \( e^{-1} \) only exists because \( \gcd(e, p-1) = 1 \)).
+She then signs the fingerprint using the signing algorithm \( S \) with the secret signing key \( sk = s \), computing \( (\sigma_{1}, \sigma_{2}) = S_{sk}(\mathcal{H}(m)) \), where \( \sigma_{1} = g^{e} \: mod \: p \) and \( \sigma_{2} = (\mathcal{H}(m) - s \cdot \sigma_{1}) \cdot e^{-1} \: mod \: (p-1) \).
+Finally, Samantha sends the signature \( (\sigma_{1}, \sigma_{2}) \) of \( \mathcal{H}(m) \) and the message \( m \) to Victor.

-To verify the signature Victor first use the same hash function \( \mathcal{H} \) as Samantha to compute the fingerprint \( \mathcal{H}(m) \) of the message \( m \).
-He then verify the signature \( (\sigma_{1}, \sigma_{2}) \) of \( \mathcal{H}(m) \) by computing \( V_{1} = v^{\sigma_{1}} \cdot \sigma_{1}^{\sigma_{2}} \: mod \: p \) and checking that it's equal to \( V_{2} = g^{\mathcal{H}(m)} \: mod \: p \).
-Only if \( V_{1} = V_{2} \) is the signature valid because:
+To verify the signature, Victor first uses the same hash function \( \mathcal{H} \) as Samantha to compute the fingerprint \( \mathcal{H}(m) \) of the message \( m \).
+He then verifies the signature \( (\sigma_{1}, \sigma_{2}) \) of \( \mathcal{H}(m) \) by computing \( V_{1} = v^{\sigma_{1}} \cdot \sigma_{1}^{\sigma_{2}} \: mod \: p \) and checking that it is equal to \( V_{2} = g^{\mathcal{H}(m)} \: mod \: p \).
+The signature is valid only if \( V_{1} = V_{2} \), because:

 \( \eqalign{ V_{1} &= v^{\sigma_{1}} \cdot \sigma_{1}^{\sigma_{2}} \: mod \: p &&(v = g^{s} \: \mbox{and} \: \sigma_{1} = g^{e}) \\ &= (g^{s})^{\sigma_{1}} \cdot (g^{e})^{\sigma_{2}} \: mod \: p &&(\mbox{exponent rule}) \\ &= g^{s \cdot \sigma_{1}} \cdot g^{e \cdot \sigma_{2}} \: mod \: p &&(\mbox{exponent rule}) \\ &= g^{s \cdot \sigma_{1} + e \cdot \sigma_{2}} \: mod \: p &&(\sigma_{2} = (\mathcal{H}(m) - s \cdot \sigma_{1}) \cdot e^{-1}) \\ &= g^{s \cdot \sigma_{1} + e \cdot ((\mathcal{H}(m) - s \cdot \sigma_{1}) \cdot e^{-1})} \: mod \: p &&(e \cdot e^{-1} = 1) \\ &= g^{s \cdot \sigma_{1} + (\mathcal{H}(m) - s \cdot \sigma_{1})} \: mod \: p &&(s \cdot \sigma_{1} - s \cdot \sigma_{1} = 0) \\ &= g^{\mathcal{H}(m)} \: mod \: p &&(V_{2} = g^{\mathcal{H}(m)}) \\ &= V_{2} } \)

-Only if Samantha's and Victor's adversary Eve know how to solve the discrete logarithm problem, i.e. to compute the secret key \( sk = s \) from the public key \( pk = g^{s} \: mod \: p \), she will be able to sign document on behalf of Samantha.
+Only if Samantha's and Victor's adversary, Eve, knows how to solve the discrete logarithm problem—i.e., to compute the secret key \( sk = s \) from the public key \( pk = g^{s} \: mod \: p \)—will she be able to sign documents on behalf of Samantha.
 But the discrete logarithm problem is hard to solve in the group \( \mathbb{Z}_{p}^{*} \) when the prime number \( p \) is large.

-It's important that Samantha signs the fingerprint instead of the message because otherwise could Eve easily forge a signature by computing the following values: First Eve randomly chooses \( w \) and \( z \) between 1 and \( p-1 \) such that \( \gcd(w, p-1)=1 \) because she needs the inverse \( w^{-1} \) of \( w \) (which she computes with the extended Euclidena algorithm).
-She then uses Samantha's public key \( pk = (p, g, v) \) to compute \( \sigma_{1} = g^{z} \cdot v^{w} \: mod \: p \), \( \sigma_{2} = -\sigma_{1} \cdot w^{-1} \: mod \: (p-1) \) and the message \( m = -\sigma_{1} \cdot z \cdot w^{-1} \: mod \: (p-1) \) (the message may seem a bit odd, but the content of the message is not important only that Eve can forge a signature).
-We see that \( (\sigma_{1}, \sigma_{2}) \) is a valid signature of \( m \) because Victor's last check is still true, i.e. \( v^{\sigma_{1}} \cdot \sigma_{1}^{\sigma_{2}} \: mod \: p \) is equal to \( g^{m} \: mod \: p \), which is the same as \( \sigma_{1}^{\sigma_{2}} \: mod \: p \) is equal to \( g^{m} \cdot v^{-\sigma_{1}} \: mod \: p \):
+It's important that Samantha signs the fingerprint instead of the message itself, because otherwise Eve could easily forge a signature by computing the following values: First, Eve randomly chooses \( w \) and \( z \) between 1 and \( p-1 \) such that \( \gcd(w, p-1)=1 \), because she needs the inverse \( w^{-1} \) of \( w \) (which she computes with the extended Euclidean algorithm).
+She then uses Samantha's public key \( pk = (p, g, v) \) to compute \( \sigma_{1} = g^{z} \cdot v^{w} \: mod \: p \), \( \sigma_{2} = -\sigma_{1} \cdot w^{-1} \: mod \: (p-1) \), and the message \( m = -\sigma_{1} \cdot z \cdot w^{-1} \: mod \: (p-1) \).
+(The message may seem a bit odd, but the content of the message is not important—only that Eve can forge a signature.)
+We see that \( (\sigma_{1}, \sigma_{2}) \) is a valid signature of \( m \) because Victor's final check is still true, i.e., \( v^{\sigma_{1}} \cdot \sigma_{1}^{\sigma_{2}} \: mod \: p \) is equal to \( g^{m} \: mod \: p \), which is the same as \( \sigma_{1}^{\sigma_{2}} \: mod \: p \) being equal to \( g^{m} \cdot v^{-\sigma_{1}} \: mod \: p \):

 \( \eqalign{ V_{1} &= \sigma_{1}^{\sigma_{2}} \: mod \: p &&(\sigma_{1} = g^{z} \cdot v^{w} \: \mbox{and} \: \sigma_{2} = -\sigma_{1} \cdot w^{-1}) \\ &= (g^{z} \cdot v^{w})^{(-\sigma_{1} \cdot w^{-1})} \: mod \: p &&(\mbox{exponent rule}) \\ &= (g^{z} \cdot (g^{s})^{w})^{(-\sigma_{1} \cdot w^{-1})} \: mod \: p &&(\mbox{exponent rule}) \\ &= (g^{z} \cdot (g^{s \cdot w})^{(-\sigma_{1} \cdot w^{-1})} \: mod \: p &&(\mbox{exponent rule}) \\ &= (g^{z + s \cdot w})^{(-\sigma_{1} \cdot w^{-1})} \: mod \: p &&(\mbox{exponent rule}) \\ &= g^{z \cdot (-\sigma_{1} \cdot w^{-1}) + (s \cdot w) \cdot (-\sigma_{1} \cdot w^{-1})} \: mod \: p &&(m = -\sigma_{1} \cdot z \cdot w^{-1} \: \mbox{and} \: w \cdot w^{-1} = 1) \\ &= g^{m - s \cdot \sigma_{1}} \: mod \: p &&(\mbox{exponent rule}) \\ &= g^{m} \cdot g^{- s \cdot \sigma_{1}} \: mod \: p &&(\mbox{exponent rule}) \\ &= g^{m} \cdot (g^{s})^{-\sigma_{1}} \: mod \: p &&(v = g^{s}) \\ &= g^{m} \cdot v^{-\sigma_{1}} \: mod \: p = V_{2} } \)

-However, if Samantha uses a secure hash function, i.e. \( (\sigma_{1}, \sigma_{2}) = S_{sk}(\mathcal{H}(m)) \), the above method is no longer possible because it's now required by Eve to find a preimage of the hash function which is hard.
-I.e. think of \( -\sigma_{1} \cdot z \cdot w^{-1} \) (the values of the message in the above attack) as a fingerprint, now Eve has to find the message \( m \) such that \( \mathcal{H}(m) = -\sigma_{1} \cdot z \cdot w^{-1} \).
+However, if Samantha uses a secure hash function, i.e., \( (\sigma_{1}, \sigma_{2}) = S_{sk}(\mathcal{H}(m)) \), the above method is no longer possible because Eve would now be required to find a preimage of the hash function, which is computationally hard.
+In other words, think of \( -\sigma_{1} \cdot z \cdot w^{-1} \) (the value of the message in the above attack) as a fingerprint; now Eve must find a message \( m \) such that \( \mathcal{H}(m) = -\sigma_{1} \cdot z \cdot w^{-1} \).

-The ElGamal signature \( (\sigma_{1}, \sigma_{2}) \) is approximately \( 2 \cdot \log_{2}(p) \)-bit since \( \sigma_{1} \) is \( \log_{2}(p) \)-bit and \( \sigma_{2} \) is \( \log_{2}(p-1) \)-bit (because \( \sigma_{1} \) is computed modulo \( p \) and \( \sigma_{2} \) is computed modulo \( p-1 \)).
-Therefore, for the signature scheme to be secure the prime number \( p \) has to be at least \( 2048 \)-bit with today's standard which implies that the ElGamal signature \( (\sigma_{1}, \sigma_{2}) \) is at least \( 4096 \)-bit.
+The ElGamal signature \( (\sigma_{1}, \sigma_{2}) \) is approximately \( 2 \cdot \log_{2}(p) \) bits in length, since \( \sigma_{1} \) is \( \log_{2}(p) \) bits and \( \sigma_{2} \) is \( \log_{2}(p-1) \) bits (because \( \sigma_{1} \) is computed modulo \( p \) and \( \sigma_{2} \) is computed modulo \( p-1 \)).
+Therefore, for the signature scheme to be secure, the prime number \( p \) should be at least \( 2048 \) bits according to today's standards, which implies that the ElGamal signature \( (\sigma_{1}, \sigma_{2}) \) is at least \( 4096 \) bits long.

-In the following we present some variants of the ElGamal signature that uses shorter signatures: The Schnorr signature and the Digital Signature Algorithm (DSA) both uses a subgroup of order \( q \) (more about this later) where \( q \) is a prime number chosen to be between \( 160 \)- and \( 230 \)-bit.
-And hence, the Schnorr and DSA signature \( (\sigma_{1}', \sigma_{2}') \) are between \( 320 \)- and \( 460 \)-bit (because both \( \sigma_{1}' \) and \( \sigma_{2}' \) are computed modulo \( q \) and the signature is then approximately \( 2 \cdot \log_{2}(q) \)-bit).
+Below, we present some variants of the ElGamal signature scheme that use shorter signatures: the Schnorr signature and the Digital Signature Algorithm (DSA).
+Both of these schemes use a subgroup of order \( q \) (explained in more detail later), where \( q \) is a prime number typically chosen to be between \( 160 \) and \( 230 \) bits.
+As a result, the Schnorr and DSA signatures \( (\sigma_{1}', \sigma_{2}') \) are between \( 320 \) and \( 460 \) bits in length (since both \( \sigma_{1}' \) and \( \sigma_{2}' \) are computed modulo \( q \), making the signature approximately \( 2 \cdot \log_{2}(q) \) bits long).

 Public parameters | |

-A trusted third party publish a large prime number \( p \) and a generator \( g \) of the group \( \mathbb{Z}_{p}^{*} \). | |
+A trusted third party publishes a large prime number \( p \) and a generator \( g \) of the group \( \mathbb{Z}_{p}^{*} \). | |

 Key creation | |

-Samantha: Chooses the secret signing key \( 1 \leq s \leq p-1 \).
+Samantha: Chooses a secret signing key \( 1 \leq s \leq p-1 \).
 Computes the public verification key \( v = g^{s} \: mod \: p \). | |

 Samantha sends the public key \( pk = (p, g, v) \) to Victor. | |